rolland-fx/MiniLoRa/README.md

 ### Software

 * Create a first full version in Arduino
-* Create a better / smaller / mor realiable version directly with FreeRTOS
+* Create a better / smaller / mor realiable version directly with FreeRTOS / Zephyr
 * User inteface with one button
 * BLE app for phones and PC
 * App for configuration via USB-C